Heads up: Report, submit course materials orders

 - Once everything is set, click “adopt” to submit your course selections.

-IU eTexts, which can also be found by searching “IU eTexts Portal” on One.IU.
-This method is fulfilled by IU eTexts, an 11-year-old teaching and learning initiative created and managed by University Information Technology Services.
-A few reminders:
+This method can be found by searching “IU eTexts Portal” on One.IU.
+This method is fulfilled by IU eTexts, a teaching and learning initiative created and managed by University Information Technology Services.
+A few reminders regarding this option:

-- The ordering tool is only open for self-ordering during specific timeframes.
+- The ordering tool is only open for self-ordering during specific timeframe.
 Orders can be placed after self-ordering closes by following the IU eTexts Post Deadline Ordering process.

 - If you are signed into One.IU, your assigned course(s) will display the IU eTexts Order Tool when you launch the IU eTexts Portal.
 Follow the on-screen prompts to make selections for your courses.